Glicine

+"Glicine" (/it/; "Wisteria") is a song recorded by Italian singer Noemi.
+It was released on 3 March 2021 as the lead single from Noemi's sixth studio album Metamorfosi.

-"Glicine" ("Wisteria") is a song by Italian singer Noemi.
-It was written by Mahmood, Ginevra, Dardust and Francesco Fugazza and produced by Dardust.
+The song was written by Mahmood and Ginevra Lubrano, composed by Francesco Fugazza and Dardust and produced by the latter.

-It was released by Sony Music on 3 March 2021 as the first single from the seventh studio album Metamorfosi.
-The song was Noemi's entry for the Sanremo Music Festival 2021, the 71st edition of Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed 14th in the grand final.
+The song served as Noemi's entry for the Sanremo Music Festival 2021, the 71st edition of Italy's musical festival which doubles also as a selection of the act for Eurovision Song Contest, where it placed 14th in the grand final.
 "Glicine" peaked at number 12 on the Italian FIMI Singles Chart and was certified platinum in Italy.

 Background

 The song deals with the theme of rebirth, telling the story of a woman who finds the strength to renew herself after the conclusion of a love story despite the nostalgic emotions of her memory.
 Regarding the image of the wisteria, the artist stated: "It has fragile flowers that seem to break in a breath, but branches so strong that over time they even bend iron.
 Wisteria has a lot to teach you about how nice it would be to be in the world.
 Blossoming of a delicate antique, cheeky pink, however, in the deep blue of the night, despite long and tenacious roots that give us life but often also entangle it".